Mahim1997/STreeEstimation-SisterMatrix-NJ/README.md

 1. Generate allquarttripletsets embedded weighted quartets from a set of gene trees
 2. Generate the most dominant (i.e. best weighted) quartets from all combinations of quartets

+### Pipeline (with triplets):

+1. Generate all embedded weighted triplets from a set of gene trees
+2. Generate the most dominant (i.e. best weighted) triplets from all combinations of triplets

+## Pipeline (common steps):

 3. Form a sister matrix using the above weighted quartets (S: sister/similarity matrix)
 4. Form a difference matrix (D) using S i.e. D = 1 - S (element-wise, normalized).
 5. Run NJ on this D matrix.

-### Pipeline (with triplets):

-1. Generate all embedded weighted triplets from a set of gene trees
-2. Generate the most dominant (i.e. best weighted) triplets from all combinations of triplets 3 - 5 are the same as with quartets.

 ### Dependencies: